Create and Manage Engagement Plans

 4. Scroll to the Engagement Plan section.
 Click New.

-5. In the Engagement Plan Template field, search for the temple you need.
+5. In the Engagement Plan Template field, search for the template you need.
 Michael selects the “Advocacy Workshop Follow-ups” template, which Gorav had set up for him.

 6. Click Save.